m-sreedev/musings/work.markdown

 description : Academic Articles, Research Logs of the author.
 ---

-Presenting my Research Chronicles. <br>
+Presenting my Research Chronicles.

-Most articles are ideas that lead to big old bupkis.
+Most articles are on my current problems.
 And some are me shamelessly stealing (and reproducing!) the work of smart people.

-But hey, some are novel and (maybe) nice.
+Be Warned: Articles are not rigorous (just a little, maybe).

 (P.S - Just launched the blog! adding stuff asap)